k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/14_tdm_implementation_supporting_non_jdbc_data_source.md

 ## How to Define the Entity List For Extract All Entities Tasks?

-Create a Broadway flow to get the list of entities from the data source:
+Create a Broadway flow to get the list of entities from the data source and populate it in the [trnMigrateList](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnmigratelist) translation.

-- Stage 1: get the list of entities.
-- Stage 2: call **insertToLuExternalEntityList** actor (imported from the TDM library) in a loop (iteration) to insert all entities into entity list Cassandra table.
-Set a [Transaction](https://github.com/k2view-academy/K2View-Academy/blob/Academy_6.5_TDM_7.3/articles/19_Broadway/23_transactions.md#transaction-in-iterations) in the loop to have one commit all all iterations.

-Populate the Broadway flow in the [trnMigrateList](https://github.com/k2view-academy/K2View-Academy/blob/Academy_6.5_TDM_7.3/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnmigratelist) translation.

 Click [here](11_tdm_implementation_using_generic_flows.md#step-6---optional---get-the-entity-list-for-an-extract-all-task-using-a-broadway-flow) for more information how to populate the entity list based on a non JDBC data source.